Industry SEO

 Attribution: Which Keywords Drive Appointments

-Dental SEO isn't magic—it's a systematic approach to being visible when patients search.
-The practices winning online aren't necessarily the best dentists; they're the ones who made SEO a priority.
+Dental SEO is a systematic approach to being visible when patients search.
+The practices winning online are the ones that made SEO a priority.